-Löbner takes the complementary position to Heim, namely that the prototypical use of definite NPs is not the anaphorical but the relational or functional use.
+Löbner (1985) takes the complementary position to Heim and Kamp, namely that the prototypical use of definite NPs is not the anaphoric but the relational or functional use.
 However, he differs also dramatically form the Russellian approach.
-According to Löbner the definite article is not a part of the lexical meaning of the expression, but indicates the way of reference, namely that the expression refers non-ambiguously.
-The function of the definite article is to show that the expression refers unambiguously to an object.1 This function was already defined by Christophersen.
-"I agree with Christophersen that the crucial feature of definiteness is non-ambiguity of reference" (Löbner 1985, 291).2 It means that a definite NP cannot be represented by a quantifier phrase, but must be reconstructed by a term, like proper names and pronouns.
+According to Löbner the definite article has no lexical meaning, but just indicates the way the reference is established, namely that the expression refers non-ambiguously.
+This function was already defined by Christophersen.
+"I agree with Christophersen that the crucial feature of definiteness is non-ambiguity of reference" (Löbner 1985, 291).
+It means that a definite NP cannot be represented by a quantifier phrase, but must be reconstructed by a term, like proper names and pronouns.
 The Russellian case, where the definite NP refers due to its descriptive material that uniquely denotes an object, comes out as a special case of unambiguous reference.

 Löbner (1985, 299) distinguishes between semantic and pragmatic definites.
 "Semantic definites refer unambiguously due to general constraints; Pragmatic definites depend on the particular situation for unambiguous reference."
-Thus, he merges the anaphorical use and the situational (or deictic) use into one class, which he coins pragmatic definite.
+Thus, he merges the anaphoric use and the situational (or deictic) use into one class, which he coins pragmatic definite.
 The relational use becomes the semantic definites and the paradigm of definite NPs.
 "An NP is semantic definite if it represents a functional concept, independently of the particular situation referred to" (Löbner 1985, 299).
 An expression is inherently functional if it needs a further argument to refer to an object.
 This argument can be implicitly expressed by the situation like weather, prime minister, post office etc. and like proper names.
 This is what we have called the larger situational use of the definite article.
-The argument can also be explicitly expressed by an overt object argument like father of, capital of, The argument slot need not be filled by another definite expression.
+The argument can also be explicitly expressed by an overt object argument like father of\, capital of\, The argument slot need not be filled by another definite expression.
 It can also be filled by an indefinite or quantificational expression: